 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
-We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.
+We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

-Seward’s Ship Drydock History
+Seward Ship’s Drydock History

-The business repaired marine fishing ship at a small facility in Seward, Alaska, but after a large increase in business, the company moved to a larger industrial park, and continued to repair an array of vessels of all sizes.
+The business repaired marine fishing ship at a small facility in Seward, Alaska, but after a large increase in business, the company moved to a larger industrial park, where it continued to repair vessels of all sizes.

 This led to an 11-acre expansion, which included over two thousand square feet of offices and covered areas for work.

-Seward’s Ship Drydock Asbestos Use
+Seward Ship’s Drydock Asbestos Use

 Medical, legal and emotional support frameworks are available for patients in a number of different capacities.
-Prompt diagnosis is paramount to effective treatment of symptoms as a result of asbestos exposure.
+Prompt diagnosis is paramount to the effective treatment of symptoms as a result of asbestos exposure.

-Seward’s Ship Drydock Today
+Seward Ship’s Drydock Today

 According to its official website, repair services include welding, shafting, sandblasting, full-service electrical installation and repair, mechanical repair, hydraulics, and more.

 Additional Help and Resources for Asbestos Victims

 If you’ve been injured by asbestos, keep in mind that there is a good chance that you’ll qualify for considerable compensation.
-Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the leading asbestos and mesothelioma attorneys in your area.
+Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.
 If you have questions or need additional assistance, contact us at 800-793-4540.